Red New Mexico Chile peppers with one sliced pod showing elongated shape

 The pod is usually long, smooth, and thick-fleshed enough to roast and peel.
 NMSU describes New Mexico 6 fruit as large, smooth, thick-fleshed pods about 6-8 inches long, which is a useful visual model even though other cultivars vary.

 The common confusion is Anaheim.
-The Anaheim versus New Mexico chile comparison matters because Anaheim seed originated in New Mexico, moved to Anaheim, California, and then developed site-specific traits of its own.
+The Anaheim versus New Mexico chile matters because Anaheim seed originated in New Mexico, moved to Anaheim, California, and then developed site-specific traits of its own.
 That makes Anaheim related, not a synonym for the full New Mexican pod type.

 New Mexico chile has a documented breeding history at New Mexico State University.
 NMSU Circular 706 says the chile improvement program began with Dr. Fabian Garcia, who selected improved New Mexican pod-type chiles and released New Mexico No. 9 in 1913.